Ultimate WebinarJam Software Review from a Webinerd

 • Control Center

 For WebinarJam Enterprise users with huge audience sizes and a lotta balls to juggle, the Control Center is a godsend.

-WebinarJam’s Control Center is a separate room that your partner or staff member can operate to answer any chat questions, launch offers, polls, etc.
+WebinarJam’s Control Center is a separate room that your staff member can operate to answer any chat questions, launch product offers, polls, etc.

 In other words: They take care of all the logistics so you can focus on delivering the best presentation possible without any distractions.